ghgoodreau/ghgoodreau.github.io/README.md

 # Personal website

-Personal website engineered for the purpose of hosting a portfolio and blog.
+Personal website built for the purpose of hosting a portfolio and blog.

 <3